20+ Best Dog Breeds for Kids

 Dogs and children make the best combination!
-Not only are they both bundles of joy, but dogs are the perfect example of unconditional love and forgiveness, and have enough energy to keep your children entertained.
-But finding a dog that can be the perfect best friend to your child and be right for your family will need a little bit of research.
-Here we will discuss things to keep in mind before adding a furry member to your family and the best dog breed that you can opt for.
+Not only are they both bundles of joy, but dogs are the perfect example of unconditional love and forgiveness and have enough energy to keep your children entertained.
+But finding the best dog for kids that can be the perfect best friend for them and be right for your family will need some research.
+While all dogs have the potential to be loving pets, certain breeds are particularly well-suited to families with kids due to their temperament, size, and energy levels.
+Here, we will discuss things to remember before adding a furry member to your family and the best dog breeds for children you can opt for.

 How to Choose the Best Dog Breed for Children?

-Three things to taking into account when you’re planning to get a dog is your family’s lifestyle, budget, and temperament.
-Your dog needs to be able to fit in well with your family for everyone to have a good relationship with it.
+When you’re planning to get a dog, consider your family’s lifestyle, budget, and temperament.
+Your dog needs to fit in well with your family for everyone to have a good relationship with it.

 1. Size of the Dog

-Some people are not very concerned about the size of a dog as long as it is suitable for their lifestyles.
-Some big dogs are perfectly suited to life indoors as well as the smaller dogs are.
+Some people are not very concerned about a dog’s size as long as it is suitable for their lifestyles.
+Some big dogs are perfectly suited to life indoors, as are the smaller dogs.

 2. Puppy or Adult Dog